tucats/ego/README.md

 ### Server subcommands
 The `ego server` command has subcommands that describe the operations you can perform.
 The commands that start or stop a rest server or evaluate it's status must be run on the same computer that the server itself is running on.
-Commands that affect user credentials, etc. can be performed from any location if the logon-server preference is set to point to the server in question.
 For each of the commands below, you can specify the option `--port n` to indicate that you want to control the server listening on the given port number, where `n` is an integer value for a publically available port number.

 | Subcommand | Description |